 All client data is regularly backed up with robust disaster recovery procedures in place.

 In addition, Contracting PLUS use a number of third-party web based systems for uses such as Survey gathering, form data collection, etc. where the data gathered may reside outside of the EU jurisdiction.
 To comply with Data Protection Legislation, the countries must be considered as offering an adequate level of protection in accordance with Article 25 of the Data Protection Directive.
-In these cases, where the third-party companies reside in the US we will ensure that the party is either registered under the EU-U.S. Privacy Shield Framework or has a ‘Model Contract’ in place with us.
+In these cases, where the third-party companies reside in the US we will ensure that the party is either registered under the EU-U.S. Privacy Shield Framework or where this is not in place we will work to ensure a ‘Model Contract’ is put in place with any effected supplier as soon as possible to ensure there is no dilution in your data privacy rights or obligations.

 When an individual engages with Contracting PLUS we term this person an “Interested Party”.
 If the individual opts to use the services of Contracting PLUS they then become an “Active Contractor”.
 Once the individual leaves our services they then become an “In-active Contractor”.